The Cyrillic script and the language of Serbs in Croatia

-The Serb National Council encourages the use of Cyrillic script and the development of language of Serbs in Croatia by analysing, proposing and monitoring the implementation of language policies, through media campaigns, scientific and expert publications and discussions, by empowering speakers and producing content that might be of interest to citizens, both in the minority and dominant context (forums, round table events), as well as through initiatives in minority and mainstream education.
+The Serb National Council encourages the use of Cyrillic script and the development of the language of Serbs in Croatia by analysing, proposing and monitoring the implementation of language policies, through media campaigns, scientific and expert publications and discussions, by empowering speakers and producing content that might be of interest to citizens, both in the minority and dominant context (forums, round table events), as well as through initiatives in the minority and mainstream education.

-Within the Archive of Serbs in Croatia, language policies are researched in the context of wider economic, political, and other societal changes and transformations to gain insight into how language functions as a constituent component of interethnic relations.
+Within the Archive of Serbs in Croatia, language policies are researched in the context of wider economic, political, and other societal changes and transformations, in order to gain insight into how language functions as a constituent component of interethnic relations.
 Apart from the process of standardisation, the Archive of Serbs in Croatia is focused on studying the language of Serbs in Croatia and its relationship with the standard Serb and Croatian languages.
 It also follows tendencies in various local contexts from Eastern Slavonia to Lika, Banija, Kordun and Dalmatia.

 Education

-Education in the Serb language and Cyrillic script faces a number of difficulties which affect all aspects of the educational system; some of them are more recent and others have been unresolved since the end of the war – mostly conditioned by the social, economic and political context.
-The Serb National Council participates in all segments of promoting and advocating for education in Serb language and Cyrillic script, in analysing legal documents, working out strategic and advocacy plans, analysing curricula and textbooks, coordinating the work of Serb institutions with the Ministry of Science and Education and the Agency for Education, as well as documenting needs from the field in cooperation with external researchers and experts, other Serb and minority institutions and a number of non-government associations (in the context of GOOD initiative).
+Education in the Serb language and Cyrillic script faces a number of difficulties which affect all aspects of the educational system; some of them are more recent and others have been unresolved since the end of the 1990s war – mostly conditioned by the social, economic and political context.
+The Serb National Council participates in all segments of promoting and advocating for education in the Serb language and Cyrillic script, in analysing legal documents, working out strategic and advocacy plans, analysing curricula and textbooks, coordinating the work of Serb institutions with the Ministry of Science and Education and the Agency for Education, as well as documenting needs from the field in cooperation with external researchers and experts, other Serb and minority institutions and a number of non-government associations (in the context of the GOOD initiative).

 - Researching the forms and direction of the current concept of education in the Serb language and in Cyrillic script